Why this work matters

 Preventing bears from obtaining human food is one of the top priorities of Yellowstone’s wildlife managers.
 Bears that gain access to human food eventually become more aggressive towards humans, and may need to be removed from the population.

 Installing bear-proof food storage boxes in Yellowstone’s roadside campgrounds improves visitor safety and prevents bears from accessing human food.
-With the help of generous supporters, Yellowstone Forever has already funded the installation of more than 850 bear boxes in the park.
+With the help of generous supporters, Yellowstone Forever has already funded the installation of 985 bear boxes in the park, but there are still 922 campsites without storage boxes!
+The best way to help the park reach their goal of installing a bear-proof storage box in each of the park’s 1,907 campsites is to fund the installation of a box.

 What needs to be done